NanoComp/meep/doc/docs/Parallel_Meep.md

 Technical Details
 -----------------

 When you run Meep under MPI, the following is a brief description of what is happening behind the scenes.
 For the most part, you shouldn't *need* to know this stuff.
-Just use the same `.ctl` exactly as you would for a uniprocessor simulation.
+Just use the same `.py` or `.ctl` file exactly as you would for a uniprocessor simulation.

-First, every MPI process executes the `.ctl` file in parallel.
+First, every MPI process executes the `.py` or `.ctl` file in parallel.
 The processes communicate however, to only perform one simulation in sync with one another.
 In particular, the computational cell is divided into "chunks", one per process, to roughly equally divide the work and the memory.

-When you time-step (via `run-until` or whatever), the chunks are time-stepped in parallel, communicating the values of the pixels on their boundaries with one another.
-In general, any Meep function that performs some collective operation over the whole computational cell or a large portion thereof is parallelized, including: time-stepping, HDF5 I/O, accumulation of flux spectra, and field integration via `integrate-field-function`, although the *results* are communicated to all processes.
+When you time-step [via `meep.Simulation.run(until=...)` or `run-until` or whatever], the chunks are time-stepped in parallel, communicating the values of the pixels on their boundaries with one another.
+In general, any Meep function that performs some collective operation over the whole computational cell or a large portion thereof is parallelized, including: time-stepping, HDF5 I/O, accumulation of flux spectra, and field integration via `integrate_field_function` (Python) or `integrate-field-function` (Scheme), although the *results* are communicated to all processes.

-Computations that only involve isolated points, such as `get-field-point` or `harminv` analyses, are performed by all processes redundantly.
-In the case of `get-field-point`, Meep figures out which process "knows" the field at the given field, and then sends the field value from that process to all other processes.
+Computations that only involve isolated points, such as `get_field_point` (Python) or `get-field-point` (Scheme), or `Harminv` (Python) or `harminv` (Scheme) analyses, are performed by all processes redundantly.
+In the case of `get_field_point` or `get-field-point`, Meep figures out which process "knows" the field at the given field, and then sends the field value from that process to all other processes.
 This is harmless because such computations are rarely performance bottlenecks.

-Although all processes execute the `.ctl` in parallel, `print` statements are ignored for all process but one (process \#0).
+Although all processes execute the `.py` or `.ctl` file in parallel, `print` statements are ignored for all process but one (process \#0).
 In this way, you only get one copy of the output.

 If for some reason you need to distinguish different MPI processes in your `.ctl` file, you can use the following two functions: